Implications of inertial subrange scaling for stably stratified mixing: Direct numerical simulations

 \subsection{Numerical method}

 The homogeneous stratified shear system defined by \eqref{eq:fluct_vel_eq} and \eqref{eq:fluct_scalar_eq} is solved in a triply periodic domain with a Fourier pseudo-spectral method.
 Timestepping is performed with a fractional step method where non-linear terms are advanced with a third-order Adams-Bashforth scheme.
 Aliasing is treated by a sharp-spectral filter at $15/16 k_{max}$, which proved to be sufficient in a-posteriori analysis.
+Temporal integration of the inhomogeneous shear term is handled by the integrating factor approach of \citet[][]{sekimoto16}.
 The rest of the solver is derived from the method used in \citet{hebert06b}, with further details discussed therein.

-Temporal integration of (\ref{eq:nsb_fluct_set}) includes treatment of viscous diffusion and the shear term, which is vertically inhomogeneous, by an integrating factor approach (for the treatment of the shear term, see \citet{sekimoto16}, Appendix A.) Whereas treatment of viscous diffusion by use of an integrating factor is common for spectral simulation, using such factors for shear is less-so.
-Indeed, various approaches which facilitate temporal integration of the shear term have been suggested as we review below.

-In the first simulation of homogeneous shear flow, \citet{rogallo81} performs a coordinate system transformation of (\ref{eq:nsb_fluct_set}).
-This practice was developed from mathematical treatment of homogeneous shear systems, such as linearisation for treatment with rapid distortion theory \citep{pearson59} and hydrodynamic instability \citep[e.g.][]{lin55}.
-Almost identical schemes have been used by others \citep[e.g.][]{holt92,jacobitz97,shih00}, wherein a computational coordinate system is allowed to shear against the mean flow until it is periodically remapped at discrete intervals of $S\delta T = 1$ in a ``remeshing'' step.
-The scheme effectively integrates the shear term at integral timescales and requires heavy anisotropic anti-aliasing following the remeshing step such that energy conservation is disrupted.

-A related approach has been to incorporate the remapping at each numerical timestep \citep{brucker06,chung12,sekimoto16}, which represents a fundamentally more consistent numerical representation of the physical problem.
-It has been shown that long run-time simulations are subject to numerical issues which induce inhomogeneity of the fluctuating fields at long run-times \citep{chung12}.
-Indeed, \citet{chung12} shows that the fluctuating quantities accrue non-trivial horizontal means which have a strong influence on the dynamics of the flow.
-Motivated by this, we have opted to remove any turbulent upscale transfer to planar means in interest of maintaining the imposed mean profile implied by the problem statement such that the turbulent field remains homogeneous.